NIGMS Funding Opportunities

 This NIH-wide program provides supplemental funds provide to provide full or part-time mentored research training experiences for individuals with high potential to re-enter, re-integrate into, or re-train in an active research career after an interruption for family responsibilities or other qualifying circumstances.
 NIGMS will only accept applications to either Research Supplements to Promote Re-Entry or Re-integration into in Health-Related Research Careers.
 NIGMS will not accept applications to Research Supplements to Promote Re-training in Health-Related Research Careers.

 The ReWARD program supports scientists who are making a significant contribution to Diversity, Equity, Inclusion, and Accessibility (DEIA) — providing funding for both the scientific research and the DEIA activities of investigators.
-The NIGMS ReWARD program funds scientific research in areas related to the programmatic interests of NIGMS and ongoing DEIA activities focused on enhancing diversity in the biomedical research enterprise within the United States and territories.
+The NIGMS ReWARD program funds scientific research in areas related to the programmatic interests of NIGMS and ongoing DEIA activities focused on broadening participation in the biomedical research enterprise within the United States and territories.

 Laurie Stepanek, Ph.D.
 Email: laurie.stepanek@nih.govBiographical Sketch